eowa1/eowa-portfolio/README.md

 📄 Case Study PDF: https://tinyurl.com/Reducing-Defects-via-SPC

-### Lean Six Sigma Case Studies
+### Lean Six Sigma Case Study
-Reducing Customer Returns by 80% in a Laser Inspection System:
+1. Reducing Customer Returns by 80% in a Laser Inspection System
   - Identified galvanometer calibration failures as the source of 54% of all customer returns.
   - Applied Pareto Analysis and 5-Why Root Cause Analysis to isolate critical defect drivers.
   - Quantified approximately $161,280/year in potential labor savings.